Home - Education Resources - Science of NDT - Electricity

 • Calculate the amount of electric current in a circuit using Ohm's law.

-Probably the most important mathematical relationship between voltage, current and resistance in electricity is something called “Ohm’s Law”.
+Probably the most important mathematical relationship between voltage, current, and resistance/impedance in electricity is something called “Ohm’s Law”.
 A man named George Ohm published this formula in 1827 based on his experiments with electricity.
 This formula is used to calculate electrical values so that we can design circuits and use electricity in a useful manner.
 Ohm's Law is shown below.

 Let’s look at what Ohm’s Law tells us.
-In the first version of the formula, I = V/R, Ohm's Law tells us that the electrical current flowing in a circuit is directly proportional to the voltage and inversely proportional to the resistance.
-In other words, an increase in the voltage will tend to increase the current while an increase in resistance will tend to decrease the current.
+In the first version of the formula, I = V/R, Ohm's Law tells us that the electrical current in a circuit can be calculated by dividing the voltage by the resistance.
+In other words, the current is directly proportional to the voltage and inversely proportional to the resistance.
+So, an increase in the voltage will increase the current as long as the resistance is held constant.
+Alternately, if the resistance in a circuit is increased and the voltage does not change, the current will decrease.

 As you can see, voltage, current, and resistance are mathematically, as well as, physically related to each other.
 We cannot deal with electricity without all three of these properties being considered.